Honors & Awards

 » Had seven receptions for 103 yards, including touchdown catches of 18 and 28 yards against Oregon

-» Set career highs in receiving yards and touchdowns against Oregon
+» Set career high in touchdowns against Oregon

 » Had two touchdown catches against Oregon to mark the first multiple touchdown game of his career

-» Became the 25th player in Nebraska history to surpass 1,000 career receiving yards with a six-catch, 94-yard performance against Northern Illinois
+» Became the 25th player in Nebraska history to surpass 1,000 career receiving yards against Northern Illinois

 » Had a career-high eight catches at Illinois